The First Chicago Pride Parade

 Milestones

+Over the years, the Chicago Pride Parade has hosted numerous special guests and celebratory moments.
+In 2009, the parade marked its 40th anniversary, drawing over 500,000 spectators.
 In 2011, the parade continued to grow, with over 800,000 attendees and 250 entries.
-This massive turnout prompted a reorganization of the parade route for the following year.
 Since 2013, the Chicago Pride Parade has consistently attracted over one million attendees each year, making it one of the largest Pride parades worldwide.